pmem/pmemkv/doc/libpmemkv.7.md

 	+ min value: 8388608 (8MB)
 * **oid** -- Pointer to oid (for details see **libpmemobj**(7)) which points to engine data.
 If oid is null, engine will allocate new data, otherwise it will use existing one.
 	+ type: object
+* **pmemobj_stats_enabled** -- Enables or disables runtime collection of statistics.
+There are two types of statistics: persistent and transient ones.
+Persistent statistics survive pool restarts, whereas transient ones don’t.
+Statistics are not recalculated after enabling; any operations that occur between disabling and re-enabling will not be reflected in subsequent values.
+If pmemobj_stats_enabled is set to 0, only transcient statistics are enabled.
+If set to 1, both transcient and persistent statistics are enabled.
+If set to 2, only persistent statistics are enabled.
+If set to 3, all statistics are disabled.
+Only transient statistics are enabled by default.
+Enabling persistent statistics may have non-trivial performance impact.
+Currently available statistics are: stats.heap.curr_allocated, stats.heap.run_allocated, stats.heap.run_active (for details see <https://pmem.io/pmdk/manpages/linux/master/libpmemobj/pmemobj_ctl_get.3>).
+These statistics are being gathered per persistent memory pool, not by en engine.
+	+ type: uint64_t
+	+ default value: 0

 The following table shows three possible combinations of parameters (where '-' means 'cannot be set'):